jdno/ASxcel/README.md

 ----

 I'm sure as hell that this application contains quite an amount of bugs.
 If you see one, trample it to death.
 Maybe it helps.
-If not, please open an issue on github where the project is hosted:
+If not, please open an issue on GitHub where the project is hosted:

 https://github.com/jdno/ASxcel